mavryk-network/mavryk-protocol/etherlink/kernel_evm/YesEVM.md

 Fork the chain to make the tests in our deviated chain.

-- Setup the yes-node/wallet on ghostnet:
+- Setup the yes-node/wallet on basenet:

 ```
 # TODO: remove the following line.
 Should hopefully be merged to master soon, in the meantime: